h2tc-roboticsx/H2TC/README.md

 This repository provides tools, tutorials,  source codes and supporting documents for the dataset **H<sup>2</sup>TC**.
 For a quick glance at the dataset, we refer users to the [project website](https://lipengroboticsx.github.io/) and our technical [paper](toadd).
 Briefly, it has introduced tools to [record](#recorder), [process](#data-processing), and [annotate](#annotator) the dataset.
-All source codes are available in the folder [`./src`](https://github.com/lipengroboticsx/H2TC_code/tree/main/src).
+All source codes are available in [`./src`](https://github.com/lipengroboticsx/H2TC_code/tree/main/src).
 It also provides detailed documents in  [`./doc`](https://github.com/lipengroboticsx/H2TC_code/tree/main/doc) that explain in detail the data processing,  data hierarchy, and the content of each data file in the dataset.

 <!-- ## Bibtex -->

 ## Run from scratch
-You can follow the steps below to run from scratch:
+Simply follow the following steps to run the provided tools from scratch:
 1. Install the [dependencies](#dependencies).
 2. Fetch the raw data.
-You have two options to fetch raw data:
+You have two options to fetch the raw data:
-    - Download our captured data [here](https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0).
+    - Download our captured dataset from [Dropbox](https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0).
-    - Capture your own data with our provided [recorder](#recorder).
-It helps build your own data recording system.
+    - Capture your data with our provided [recorder](#recorder) and suggested [sensors](https://lipengroboticsx.github.io/recorder/).
+It helps build your data recording system and then collect more in-distribution data.
 3. [Process](#data-processing) the raw data.
 4. (Optional) Annotate the processed data with our provided [annotator](#annotator).